 What is parallel compression doing?

 Normal (series) compression turns the loud parts down and then brings the whole signal back up, which can flatten transients and suck out energy if pushed hard.
 Parallel compression takes a different route: it leaves the dry signal alone and adds a separate, heavily compressed version on top.
 Because the dry track still carries the original peaks, you keep the punch — while the compressed layer raises the quiet detail and adds weight.
 Blend the two and you get loudness and density plus dynamics, which is hard to achieve any other way.
+If the distinction between the untouched track and the processed copy is fuzzy, our dry vs wet signal explainer makes it concrete.

 It is sometimes called “New York compression,” after the technique’s popularity in New York mixing rooms, especially on drums.
 If the basics of compression are new to you, our EQ and compression fundamentals guide is the place to start.